Hydrat-Agency/laravel-2fa/README.md

 }
 ```

-You'll need to change the `laravel-2fa.notification` configuration key to specify your new notification class :
+You'll need to change the `notification` configuration key to specify your new notification class :

 ```php
 return [